FreeCAD/FreeCAD-LibPack/Readme.md

 This repository is to provide libraries needed to compile FreeCAD under Windows.

-The LibPack is tested to work with [Microsoft Visual C++](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B) (a.k.a.
-MSVC or VC).
+The current LibPack, v3.0, is tested to work with [Microsoft Visual C++](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B) (a.k.a.
+MSVC or VC) v14.4 (released mid-2024).
 It should be possible to use other compilers like MinGW, however this is not tested.
+This LibPack only supports FreeCAD compilation in Release or RelWithDebInfo mode.
+It may be possible to compile the LibPack in Debug mode, but changes will certainly be required (and patches are welcome!).
+In particular, the pip installation of Numpy will have to be adjusted to compile a debug version of Numpy, which will otherwise fail to load from a debug compilation of Python.

 For information how to use the LibPack to compile, see this Wiki page: https://wiki.freecadweb.org/Compile_on_Windows